gloriaumutoni/AccessCare-Frontend/README.md

 # Digital Health Platform

 A mobile-first healthcare solution designed to improve access to medical services in rural Rwanda.
-Users can consult doctors via real-time chat, view available doctors at specific hospitals, and access multilingual health resources.
+Users can consult doctors, view available doctors at specific hospitals, and access multilingual health resources.
 The platform integrates with Rwanda’s national health insurance for seamless payments.

 ## Features

 - **User Profiles** – Users can input and update their health data for personalized care.
 - **Registration & Authentication** – Secure sign-up and login for users and healthcare providers.
 - **Doctor Availability & Booking** – View available doctors and schedule virtual consultations.
-- **Real-time Chat with Doctors** – Enables instant communication using WebSockets.
 - **Health Monitoring Tools** – Track key health indicators for better health management.
 - **Alert System** – Notifications for vaccinations, health checkups, and appointment reminders.